TheBrightSparkDev/Dan-says/README.md

 - __Main menu__

-  - The main menu contains a few options for the user to change the theme, make suggestions and access the tutorial.
+  - The main menu contains a few options for the user to change the theme (colorblind), make suggestions and access the tutorial.
-  - these are to make the user feel more comfortable, make the game better and be involved and finally to show the user how to play the game.
+  - These are to make the user feel more comfortable, make the game better and be involved and finally to show the user how to play the game.

 ![Main menu](assets/images/main-menu.PNG)